BendingSpoons/katana-swift/README.md

 [![CocoaPods](https://img.shields.io/cocoapods/v/Katana.svg)]()
 [![Licence](https://img.shields.io/badge/Licence-MIT-lightgrey.svg)](https://github.com/BendingSpoons/katana-swift/blob/master/LICENSE)

-Katana is a modern Swift framework for writing iOS applications business logic that are testable and easy to reason about.
+Katana is a modern Swift framework for writing iOS applications' business logic that are testable and easy to reason about.
 Katana is strongly inspired by [Redux](http://redux.js.org/).

 In few words, the app state is entirely described by a single serializable data structure, and the only way to change the state is to dispatch a `StateUpdater`.
 A `StateUpdater` is an intent to transform the state, and contains all the information to do so.
 Because all the changes are centralized and are happening in a strict order, there are no subtle race conditions to watch out for.